Jan Miles, Senior Captain

 Duluth, Minnesota

-Jeff started sailing off and on aboard Pride II in 2008.
-He has been sailing with Pride II as chief mate since 2017.
-Jeff grew up sailing on Lake Superior on one-design boats, and shifted into the traditional sailing world after graduating from the Landing School with a degree in boat building in 2005.
-He holds a U.S. Coast Guard 100-ton near coastal master’s license.
+Jeff first joined our crew as a deckhand in 2008 & returned to Pride as chief mate in 2017 and was promoted to captain in 2022.
+Jeff grew up sailing on Lake Superior on one-design boats and shifted into the traditional sailing world after graduating from the Landing School with a degree in boat building in 2005.
+He holds a U.S. Coast Guard 200-ton near coastal master’s license.

 Shevawn Innes, Senior Mate